 7. Are courses available in the evening?

 Yes, most law courses are available in the evening to accommodate working students.
 Please check the current Class Schedule for course offerings.

 Job placement assistance for students completing this program is currently available through the Program Coordinator, Dr. Vi Pham; however, job placement is not guaranteed.
 Additional information on wages, employment, job postings and resume development assistance is available to all students at no cost through Career Coach.

 9. Is there an internship program?

 Yes, Law 95abcd – Cooperative Work Experience Education is offered as elective credit.

 The estimated total program cost for California Residents is $3,386.49 (based on the 2011-2012 Gainful Employment Disclosure Statement).
 Tuition costs are based on $46/unit.
 Other costs may vary slightly depending on the student’s enrollment period and course scheduling patterns.

 11. I've taken legal classes at other institutions.
 Are they transferable to ECC?

 Legal specialty courses taken from another ABA approved program may be transferable, provided the course objectives and course work are comparable to an equivalent class offered within the Paralegal Studies Program at ECC.
+A maximum number of 18 units maybe transferred from other ABA approved programs.
 The transferability of all legal specialty courses must be approved by the Program Coordinator and Business Division Dean.
 For general education coursework, students are strongly encouraged to meet with an academic counselor or transfer center advisor for additional information.